The Hot Springs/ Hot Springs Village Symphony Guild

 Registration

-The Hot Springs/Hot Springs Village Symphony Guild is delighted to continue its 2025–2026 Classic Concert Series with Dances and Songs for Strings, Wood and Winds: Colorful Voices in Concert, a compelling collaboration between Little Rock Winds musicians Susan Antonetti (flute), Jonathan Tomasello (marimba), Gabriel Womack (alto saxophone), Janice Bengston (Clarinet), Jason Brannon (Bassoon), Mary Ritch (French horn), and Arkansas Symphony Orchestra principal harpist Alisa Bekebrede (née Coffey).
-Their program, Dances and Songs for Strings, Wood and Winds: Colorful Voices in Concert will be performed on Sunday, March 8 at 3:00 p.m. at Presbyterian Kirk in the Pines (275 Asturias Drive).
+The Hot Springs/Hot Springs Village Symphony Guild is delighted to continue its 2025–2026 Classic Concert Series with Dances and Songs for Strings, Wood and Winds: Colorful Voices in Concert, a compelling collaboration between Little Rock Wind Symphony musicians Susan Antonetti (flute), Jonathan Tomasello (marimba and snare drum), Gabriel Womack (alto saxophone), Janice Bengston (Clarinet), Jason Brannon (Bassoon), and Arkansas Symphony Orchestra principal harpist Alisa Bekebrede (née Coffey).
+The chamber music concert will be performed on Sunday, March 8 at 3:00 p.m. at Presbyterian Kirk in the Pines (275 Asturias Drive).
 General admission is $10.
 Tickets can be purchased at symphonyguild.org (your email confirmation serves as your ticket) or at the door.
-The concert will last approximately one hour and will be followed by a meet-and-greet with the artists.
+The concert will last approximately one hour.

 About the Program